Quilting Tutorial: Simple & Cute Quilting Block

 If the fabric seems to stay put too well when you want to make minor adjustments, just wet the tips of your fingers.
 It'll give you that extra little grip you need.

-You need to create a 2x2 square.
-Start by figuring out how you want your blocks to look.
-Lay out your fabrics to see which go best in which configurations.
-Once you like the way it looks, sew your four 5" squares into a block.
+You're going to start by making a block that is two squares wide by two squares high.
+So grab four of your 5" squares of fabric and lay them out to see which go best in which configurations.
+Once you like the way they look, sew your squares into a block.
 This becomes the base of the pattern.

 Next, line up your base block on your cutting mat so the seams of the block line up with the grid lines on the mat.
 Place a grid measuring tool over the block and line up the lines with the mat and the block.
 You are going to make 4 cuts to create the pieces to rearrange your block.
 Cut 1 inch from the center in every direction.
 This creates nine pieces; four large corner blocks, four rectangular pieces with a seam down the middle, and one center piece joining the four fabrics.
 I swap the left corners for the right corners, then flip my center 90 or 180 degrees, but you can arrange them however you think looks best.